nataliabercz/PowerOutageReport-Tauron/README.md

 Fill in the configuration file: `configuration.json`.
 You can find it in the `data` directory.

-#### 1.1 Fields description
+#### 2.1 Fields description

-- sender_email - e-mail address, e-mails will be sent from this address
+- sender_email - email address that will be used to send reports,
-- sender_email_password - e-mail password for e-mail address (check subchapter Getting sender_email_password)
+- sender_email_password - email password for sender_email (check *2.3 Getting password for sender email*),
-- addresses - list of addresses
+- addresses - list of addresses to check,
-- street_name - name of street
+- street_name - name of street,
-- house_number - number of house / building
+- house_number - number of house / building,
-- city - name of city where the street is
+- city - name of city where the street is,
-- receivers_emails - list of e-mail addresses when the power outage reports will be sent
+- receivers_emails - list of email addresses that will receive the power outage reports.

-#### 1.2 Example configuration file
+#### 2.2 Example configuration file

 ```
 {
   "sender_email": "sender@gmail.com",
-  "sender_email_password": "password123",
+  "sender_email_password": "passwordpassword",
   "addresses": [
     {
       "street_name": "Street1",